icsga/Yazz/doc/manual.md

 This functionality is still under construction.

 Currently the sound filename is hardwired to "Yazz_FactoryBank.ysn".
-To load the file, press F1.
+It is loaded automatically on startup.
+To load the file manually, press F1.

 You can change the current program by sending MIDI program change commands.
-In Play mode, you can additionally use the '+', '-' keys for program changeing.
+In Play mode, you can additionally use the '+', '-' keys for program changing.

 **WARNING: All changes made to a sound will be lost when changing the current program without saving.**